|

 This sets all variables in the Work databank beginning with j to 0, for the given period.

-You may set timeseries in other databanks than Work, for instance:
+You may set timeseries in other databanks than the first-position databank (typically Work), for instance:

 bank1:x = 100; |

-This will set the variable x to 100 in the bank bank1 (cf. the OPEN statement), provided that the bank is unlocked.
-If you need to change timeseries in the reference databank, you may use the @-indicator for convenience:
+This will set the variable x to 100 in the bank bank1 (cf. the OPEN statement), provided that the bank writeable.
+If you need to change timeseries in the Ref databank, you may use the @-indicator for convenience:

 Examples, array-series

-Array-timeseries comply rather tightly with GAMS syntax, to interface more naturally with GAMS files (gdx).
+Array-timeseries comply rather tightly with GAMS syntax, to interface more naturally with GAMS databanks and models.
 But array-timeseries have many other uses, for instance when downloading multi-dimensional data, or reading data from px-files (PC-Axis), cf. the IMPORT statement.

 The following is an example of the use of array-series.
 In the example, #i and #j are lists of strings containing the sets of names spanning the dimensions, in this case a 3 x 3 structure [#i, #j] like this: